sidar-yesilyurt/F1-firmware-task/README.md

 # Raspberry Pi Pico main_blink Project

-This project demonstrates how to toggle the built-in LED on a Raspberry Pi Pico at regular intervals using the Raspberry Pi Pico SDK.
+This project demonstrates how to toggle the built-in LED RASPBERRY PI PICO RP2040 in a blinking method.

 ## Requirements
 - Raspberry Pi Pico